khmarbaise/octopress/source/_posts/2018/11/2018-11-12-apache-maven-shade-plugin-version-3-dot-2-1-released.md

 </plugin>
 ```

-You can download the appropriate sources etc. from the [download page](https://maven.apache.org/plugins/maven-shade-plugin/download.cgi).
+You can download the [appropriate sources etc. from the download page][download-page]

 <!-- more -->

-You can download the [appropriate sources etc. from the download page](http://maven.apache.org/plugins/maven-shade-plugin/download.cgi).

 [Release Notes - Maven Shade Plugin - Version 3.2.1](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12317921&version=12344059)